RockefellerArchiveCenter/docs-guide/add-content.md

 ### index.md

 `index.md` is a Markdown file that contains the first (or only) page of the documentation.
-When the site is built, it uses Jekyll to convert the Markdown to HTML (see [Using Markdown](/docs-guide/using-markdown)).
-Add simple documentation like a short policy or one-page workflow to the GitHub repository as a single Markdown file named `index.md`.
+Simple documentation like a short policy or one-page workflow should be added to this file.
 For multi-page documentation, see the [Multiple Documentation Files](#multiple-documentation-files) section below.

 #### Page Title and Layout